argoproj/notifications-engine/examples/certmanager/README.md

 # Cert Manager Notifications

-The example demonstrates how Notifications Engine can be used to implement notificatios for [Cert-Manager](https://cert-manager.io/) Certificate CRD.
+The example demonstrates how Notifications Engine can be used to implement notifications for [Cert-Manager](https://cert-manager.io/) Certificate CRD.

 ## Controller